 Products, materials, sustainability+358 41 535 4379

 The new, ecological textile fibres developed in Finland are generating widespread international interest.
-Spinnova, Infinited Fiber Company, Ioncell (developed by Aalto University and the University of Helsinki), VTT Technical Research Centre of Finland, Fortum and Metsä Spring are currently developing new fibres.
+Spinnova, Infinited Fiber Company and several others are currently developing new fibres.

 Cellulose-based textile fibre innovations will be replacing the use of traditional materials such as cotton, viscose or polyester in the future.

 These new textile fibres have a great deal in common, yet, they differ in the way they are manufactured.
 Nevertheless, the objective behind all these fibre innovations is to develop more environmentally friendly manufacturing methods utilising responsible raw material.
 There is a large number of potential uses.
 The materials are suitable for clothing and household textiles as well as for non-woven fabrics, composites and yarn for crafting.

 Here we introduce seven Finnish fibre innovations and the companies behind them.

 Raw material: SPINNOVA® fibre is manufactured by mechanically refining pulp into microfibrillated cellulose (MFC).
 Spinnova uses FSC-certified eucalyptus but can also use as raw material textile waste containing cellulose, or agricultural waste such as wheat or barley straw.
 The method can also be used in manufacturing fibre from leather waste.